phuchduong/mtg_toolkit/inventory.md

 Card | Qt
 --- | ---
 Blightning | 1
-Bump In the Night | 4
+Bump in the Night | 4
 Din of the Fireherd | 1
 Dreadbore | 1
 Morgue Burst | 5